greg-raven/Uncommon-Sense/_posts/2012-08-12-the-danger-of-direct-democracy.md

 ---
-title: 'The danger of direct democracy'
+title: "The danger of direct democracy"
 layout: post
 categories:
 - democracy